 The French Revolution, which started in 1789 and led to the beheading of French King Louis XVI, created an unstable political environment in which Bonaparte could use his military prowess to rapidly rise to power.

-His rise began in 1793 when a group of Frenchmen loyal to the French monarchy captured the city of Toulon with help from the British.
+His rise began in 1793 when a group loyal to the French monarchy captured the city of Toulon with help from the British.
 The republican government ordered a military expedition to retake the city, and Bonaparte served as one of the operation's senior leaders, developing a battle plan that led to the city's recapture.
 Then, in 1795, Bonaparte helped lead a military force that put down a rebellion in Paris.